-We develop science process skills (inquiry) across the curriculum, especially in STEAM subjects.
+We develop science process skills (inquiry) across many areas of learning, especially in STEAM subjects.
 This means that Mathematics standards are supported, but they aren't the only focus.

 Kindergarten: 100%

 1) representing and comparing whole numbers, initially with sets of objects